reafreitas1/lotto_frontend/README.md

 <h2>About Project</h2>

-<h4>Front-end project of a lottery, where the user registers on the website to have access to real money bets and win prizes.
-In addition to betting, the user can connect with other users by sending messages, printing a report of their results with visual graphics and visualizing their bets.
-I am currently developing the Back-end in Java 11 to complete this project.</h4>
+<h4>Frontend project: "The Lottery". 🍀 Where the user registers on the website to have access to real money bets and win prizes. 💰 Developing backend to complete this project.</h4>

 **Login "The Lottery"**
 ![Login](https://user-images.githubusercontent.com/79333175/118897605-8b1def00-b902-11eb-9399-4fa7636083d1.jpg)